 Compare Town And Country Bank to Other Competitive Offers

 |Product||Current Terms and Rates||Minimum Balance for APY|

 |Savings Account||0.05% APY||$50|

 |Certificates of Deposit|| ||$1000 for all terms|

-Town And Country Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Town And Country Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Town And Country Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Town And Country Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Town And Country Bank's CD rates are fair in comparison to the national average.Back to Overview
+Town And Country Bank's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a Town And Country Bank Near Me

-Town And Country Bank has 11 physical locations in the U.S.Back to Overview
+Town And Country Bank has 11 locations across the U.S.Back to Overview